-Diagnosis is made by identifying serum α 1 -antitrypsin levels < 80 mg/dL (< 15 μmol/L) if measured by the radial immunodiffusion method or levels < 50 mg/dL (< 9 μmol/L) if measured by nephelometry.
-Patients with low levels should have confirmation by genotyping.
+Screening is usually done with genotyping.
+Diagnosis is confirmed by identifying serum alpha-1 antitrypsin levels < 80 mg/dL (< 15 micromol/L) if measured by the radial immunodiffusion method or levels < 50 mg/dL (< 9 micromol/L) if measured by nephelometry.

-Treatment of pulmonary disease is with purified human α 1 -antitrypsin (60 mg/kg IV over 45 to 60 min given once/wk or 250 mg/kg over 4 to 6 h given once/mo [pooled only]), which can maintain the serum α 1 -antitrypsin level above a target protective level of 80 mg/dL (35% of normal).
+Treatment of pulmonary disease is with purified human alpha-1 antitrypsin (60 mg/kg IV over 45 to 60 minutes given once a week or 250 mg/kg over 4 to 6 hours given once a month [pooled only]), which can maintain the serum alpha-1 antitrypsin level above a target protective level of 80 mg/dL (35% of normal).
 Because emphysema causes permanent structural change, therapy cannot repair damaged lung structure or improve lung function but is given to halt progression.
-Treatment is expensive and is therefore reserved for nonsmoking patients who have two abnormal alleles, mild to moderately abnormal pulmonary function, and confirmation of diagnosis by low serum α 1 -antitrypsin levels.
+Treatment is expensive and is therefore reserved for nonsmoking patients who have two abnormal alleles, mild to moderately abnormal pulmonary function, and confirmation of diagnosis by low serum alpha-1 antitrypsin levels.
 It is not indicated for patients who have severe disease or for patients in whom one or both alleles are normal.

 Treatment of liver disease is supportive.
 Enzyme replacement does not help because the disease is caused by abnormal processing rather than by enzyme deficiency.
-Liver transplantation may be used for patients with liver failure.
+Liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
+(See also Overview of Transplantation.)
+Indications for liver transplantation include Cirrhosis (70% of transplantations... read more may be used for patients with liver failure.

 Treatment of panniculitis is not well defined.
 Corticosteroids, antimalarials, and tetracyclines have been used.

-Suspect α 1 -antitrypsin deficiency if patients have unexplained emphysema, liver disease (particularly in neonates), panniculitis, or bronchiectasis.
+Suspect alpha-1 antitrypsin deficiency if patients have unexplained emphysema, liver disease (particularly in neonates), panniculitis, or bronchiectasis.

-Diagnose using serum α 1 -antitrypsin levels < 80 mg/dL (< 15 μmol/L) and confirm by genotyping.
+Diagnose using genotyping and confirm using serum alpha-1 antitrypsin levels < 80 mg/dL (< 15 micromol/L).

-Treat selected patients (nonsmoking patients in whom both alleles are abnormal and who have mild to moderately abnormal pulmonary function and low serum α 1 -antitrypsin levels) with purified human α 1 -antitrypsin.
+Treat selected patients (nonsmoking patients in whom both alleles are abnormal and who have mild to moderately abnormal pulmonary function and low serum alpha-1 antitrypsin levels) with purified human alpha-1 antitrypsin.

 Consider liver transplantation if liver failure develops.